ubicomplab/oximetry-phone-cam-data/README.md

 * [Add citation later when it's ready.]

 ### License
 This data is provided open-source via the MIT license.
-For more details, see the license file.
+For more details, see the [LICENSE file](https://github.com/ubicomplab/oximetry-phone-cam-data/blob/dev3/LICENSE).
 We want you to use it for whatever creative projects you can come up with!